algolia/autocomplete/packages/website/docs/getting-started.md

 <div id="autocomplete"></div>
 ```

-Then, insert your autocomplete into it by calling the `autocomplete` function and providing the `container`:
+Then, insert your autocomplete into it by calling the `autocomplete` function and providing the `container`.
+It can be a [CSS selector](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors) or an [Element](https://developer.mozilla.org/docs/Web/API/HTMLElement).
+Make sure to provide a container (e.g., a `div`), not an `input`.
+Autocomplete generates a fully accessible search box for you.

 ```js title="JavaScript"
 import { autocomplete } from '@algolia/autocomplete-js';